kernelkit/infix/doc/networking.md

 #### MAC Bridge

 In Infix ports are by default not switch ports, unless the customer specific factory config sets it up this way.
-To enable switching between ports you create a bridge and then add ports to that bridge.
-That's it.
+To enable switching, with offloading if you have a switch chipset, between ports you create a bridge and then add ports to that bridge.
+Like this:

 ```
 admin@example:/> configure